How did you learn your partner has ADHD? That was one of 64 questions in the ADHD Partner Survey.

-There’s always the classic method: Their child is diagnosed.
-Upon learning the symptoms, they say, “Wow, that sounds just like I used to be!”
+There’s always the classic method: A child is diagnosed.
+Upon learning the symptoms, the parent says, “Wow, that sounds just like I used to be!”
 And the spouse says, “What do you mean, used to be?”

 But there are endless other predictable and oddball ways the discovery comes to light.

-How Did You Learn Your Partner Might Have Adult ADHD?
+How Did You Learn Your Partner Has Adult ADHD?

 For most respondents, the media and/or their therapists connected their partner’s behavior to ADHD symptoms.
-And, they did this five times better than the family doctor.
+And, therapists did this five times more often than the family doctor.

 • Our (fourth) couples therapist suggested he be tested, since in her experience, every time a partner said, “My spouse acts just like a teenager” the “teenager” usually had ADHD.
 Bingo!
 It didn’t hurt that he was 40 minutes late to our first joint appointment.

 • I was looking into helping our younger daughter and noticed that my husband met many ADHD criteria.
-What really opened my eyes was when my therapist said I wasn’t the one with the problem, and suggested I stop taking antidepressants and instead encourage my husband to be evaluated.
+But this is what truly opened my eyes: My therapist said I wasn’t the one with the problem, and suggested I stop taking antidepressants and instead encourage my husband to be evaluated.

 • We watched a TV show where a highly creative person described his life before and after medication.
 Joe said, “Hey, that’s me!”
-He was diagnosed shortly afterwards but never pursued treatment.
+He received a diagnosis shortly afterward but never pursued treatment.
 The doc said it was Joe’s responsibility to follow up.
 I didn’t know back then that “poor follow up” is a common symptom in and of itself!

 • I am an elementary school teacher.
 Many of my students have ADHD, and it is obvious many of their parents do as well.
 Gradually, I made the connection to my husband’s behavior.